vrurg/vrurg.github.io/_posts/2021-10-05-Merging-Symbols-Issue.md

 Rough purpose is for application to deal with some kind of collection which stores its items with help of a driver which is loaded dynamically, depending, say, on a user configuration.
-We have only driver implemented: File System (`FS`).
+We have the only driver implemented: File System (`FS`).

 If you checkout the repository and try `raku -Ilib symbol-merge.raku` in the